Pure Bred Poodle: The Only Dog That Cannot Be Doodled

 Where Do Standard Poodles Come From?

+The Standard Poodle was originally bred in Germany as water retrievers (the name "Pudel" means "to splash in water").
+They were later refined and standardised in France where they became the national breed.
 Developed over several centuries, with written records dating to the 1400s, they were working dogs for hunters, not the pampered show dogs many assume.
 The distinctive clip pattern has functional origins.

 What were they bred to do?